Contact

 What is my responsibility during therapy?

-You should think of your therapy program as a partnership between you and your therapist.
-Your physical therapist cannot do it alone!
-It is important that you do your part by following through with all instructions and any prescribed home exercise, as this is extremely important in speeding up your recovery.
+It is important that you do your part by following through with all instructions and exercises, as this can speed up your recovery.

-What should I bring with me?
+What should I bring with me to my appointment?

-For your first visit you will need your insurance information, and any paperwork relating to your situation such as medical/surgical reports, MRI or X-ray results.
 Additionally, if you are using any type of brace or crutches, you should bring them as well.

 Will my insurance cover my treatment?

-Most insurance companies cover physical therapy and massage therapy.
-Once we have all your necessary information, we will contact your insurance company to verify your exact coverage and inform you of your specific policy procedures and benefits.
-If at anytime you have additional questions regarding your coverage, simply give us a call.
+Once we have your necessary information, we will contact your insurance company to verify your exact coverage, specific policy procedures and benefits.

 How long is a typical treatment session?